 Mary Kay Sommers, Past President of the National Association of Elementary Schools Principals says of the STEM Educator Symposium,"One of the most interactive, inspiring and educational experiences that will impact your thinking and teaching immediately!"

 Why do so many students get excited about science and engineering but lose that interest?
 Do students of color access STEM?
 Why are girls not pursuing STEM studies?
 These are questions of interest to educators, business leaders and other decision-makers across the county.

 The world has some big challenges!
-Increasing the availability of clean energy, providing enough food and clean water for an increasing world population, designing for upcycle, space for humanity are all problems for which science, technology, engineering and math can help provide solutions.
+Increasing the availability of clean energy, providing enough food and clean water for an increasing world population,

 The STEM Educator Symposium is designed to enable STEM / STEAM Educators and STEM / STEAM Businesses to share practices that will result in a larger and more effective STEM workforce.
 Become an Agent of Change!